tanna-1/py-http-server/README.md

 4. **VirtualHostMiddleware**
    Forwards the request to different handler chains based on the `Host` header's value.

+5. **MinimizeMiddleware**
+   Minimizes HTML, CSS, JS and JSON responses.
+Not recommended for production use.

 ### Routers
 > [!NOTE]
 > `CodeRouter` is a base class and cannot be used on its own.